confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/print.md

 Print the contents of Kafka topics to the ksqlDB CLI.

+The _topicName_ is case sensitive.
+Quote the name if it contains invalid characters.
+See [Valid Identifiers](../../concepts/schemas#valid-identifiers) for more information.

 The PRINT statement supports the following properties:

 |     Property      |                                                   Description                                                    |